The Used-Car Market

 In detail, most of the Fords that people were looking for was Fiestas.
 Write-offs plague the Fiesta Zetec models though.
 Vauxhall Corsas and Astras dominate their range in search results, and as expected, Volkswagen Golf stands to be Volkswagen’s most popular model.

 What’s more intriguing though is BMW and Audi.
 Sporty models tend to be at the top for them, as the M3 is the most searched BMW, and A3 Sport TDi was the Audi of choice.

 While most preferred practical body styles, for BMW, it was different.
 People loved their 4-door saloons and coupes.
 Heck, even convertible made the list of popular body styles for BMW.

-My Car Check’s 2016 report was very informative.
+My Car Check’s 2016 vehicle check report was very informative.
 Really, what I touched on was just the surface of everything they looked at.
 But most of the trend remained, for example, Ford was still the most popular brand, and black was still the favoured colour.

 So, in that sense, the dullest used-car you can buy is a black, 5-door Ford Fiesta Zetec.
 What surprised me is the fact that no Japanese manufacturer even made the list for top searches.
 European is still the way to go.

 The whole point of the annual report is to warn users against hidden car history though.
 Repaired write-offs, cars with outstanding finance, and even cars that are stolen.
 If you are really looking to buy a certain used-car, be sure to check carefully and read between the lines, as the headache afterwards are simply not worth it.